Sandhya Mohan

-Sandhya Mohan is a director, who mostly works in the Malayalam film industry.
-He is known for his comedy genre movies such as My Dear Karadi and Kilukkam Kilukilukkam.
+Sandhya Mohan is an Indian film director who mostly works in the Malayalam film industry.
+He is known for his comedy genre films such as My Dear Karadi (1999) and Kilukkam Kilukilukkam (2006).

 Career

 Sandhya Mohan's debut movie was Ilanjippookkal, which was released in 1986.
 In 1987, he directed and co-wrote the movie Onnaam Maanam Poomaanam.
 His movies Hitler Brothers and Amma Ammaayiyamma were comedy movies.